Why we built OncoKind

 The gap we fill

 Pathology reports are written for specialists.
-Terms like "adenocarcinoma," "T2N1M0," and biomarker statuses can feel opaque.
+Terms like "adenocarcinoma," "T2N1M0," and biomarker statuses can feel opaque and terrifying.
 We translate that into clear language — without oversimplifying — so you can prepare for conversations with your oncologist and explore relevant clinical trial options with confidence.

 Our commitment to responsible AI in healthcare